The Man from Elysian Fields: Reception

 On review aggregation website Rotten Tomatoes the film had a rating of 51% based on 70 reviews, with an average of 5.9/10.
 The site's consensus states: "Critics Consensus: This story about a gigolo isn't plausible or compelling enough."

 On Metacritic it has a score of 57 based on reviews from 26 critics, indicating "mixed or average reviews".

 It was hailed as "One of the Best Films of 2002" by critic Roger Ebert.
+In a 2020 retrospective, The Guardian's Zach Vasquez praised Jagger's acting, considering it "one of his best performances" while otherwise calling the film "one of the worst movies Jagger has appeared in".
+Vasquez found Jagger's "sensitive, wounded performance" so "surprisingly effective" that "one has to assume he dug deep into his own history of promiscuity and heartbreak."